Disclaimer: This resource provides information, not advice. Please read the full disclaimer at the end of this resource.

 Staff will be wearing personal protective equipment (PPE) on the ward to protect themselves and patients from infection.
 You will receive care in your own bedroom as much as possible.

-Group or individual therapy will sometimes be provided remotely or with a 2-metre distance in place.
-Ward rounds and other review meetings may be carried out remotely, too, by using appropriate technologies.
+Group or individual therapy may sometimes be provided remotely or with a 2-metre distance in place.
+Ward rounds and other review meetings may be carried out remotely, too.

-- Charities, such as BEAT provide further information on eating disorders and COVID-19, including health, treatment, food, exercise and links to other available support.
+- BEAT is the UK’s eating disorder charity, and provide further information on eating disorders and COVID-19, including health, treatment, food, exercise and links to other available support.

-- Feast, the global support and education community for families of those with eating disorders, has pandemic-related resources.
+- Feast is the global support and education community for families of those with eating disorders, and has pandemic-related resources.

 This resource provides information, not advice.